techwise-technologies/tsuki-dev/README.md

 ### Nginx ?

 The goal behind Nginx was to Create the Fastest Web Server around, and Maintaining that Excellence is still a Central Goal of the Project.
 Nginx consistently beats Apache and other Servers in Benchmarks measuring Web Server Performance.
-Nginx also pairs well with PHP-FPM.
+Nginx also pairs well with php-fpm.

 More information at: https://www.nginx.com

-### PHP-FPM ?
+### php-fpm ?

-PHP-FPM (FastCGI Process Manager) is an Alternative PHP FastCGI Application Server with some Additional Features Useful for Websites of Any Size, Especially Busier Websites.
+php-fpm (FastCGI Process Manager) is an Alternative PHP FastCGI Application Server with some Additional Features Useful for Websites of Any Size, Especially Busier Websites.

 These features include: